Educative.io is perhaps the most under-promoted online coding platform at the moment.

 While this is a great course, I wouldn’t recommend it to code newbies or new engineers as there is a high opportunity cost.
 (If you’re wondering what I mean by that, check out this video on my review of Cracking the Coding Interview.)

-If you want to stand out in front of the pack of hungry FAANG applicants, study the components of these design challenges.
+If you want to stand out in front of the pack of hungry FAANG applicants, study the system design tools of these challenges.
 They will do wonders for making you stand out when the big day comes to show your interviewers what you can do.

 👉Check out Grokking the System Design Interview